lmbarros/romualdo-language/README.md

     * Add it at `pkg/bytecode/chunk.go`.
     * Generate code for this new opcode at `pkg/backend/code_gen.go`.
     * Add code to interpret it at `pkg/vm/vm.go`.

+And to add a new opcode:

+* Document the new opcode in `doc/instruction-set.md`.
+* Add the opcode constant to `pkg/bytecode/chunk.go`
+* Implement the opcode runtime behavior in `pkg/vm/vm.go`.
+* Implement the disassembling of the opcode in `pkg/bytecode/chunk.go`.

 ## Credits